MaddHatt-PM/cs-and-software-engineering-resources/book--intro-to-algorithms/app-b1--sets.md

 1. The enclosing curly brackets $\{\space\}$ indicate a collection of elements of length of elements.
 2. The variable declaration $a \in \mathbb{N}$ is used to declare the type of variable that is used.
 3. The such-that operator, the colon, is used to separate the variable declaration from the conditions.
-    Note: The seperator may appear as a vertical bar | based on preference.
+    Note: The separator may appear as a vertical bar | based on preference.
 4. The conditions declaration segment can include multiple conditions and new variables.

 ### Subsets
 ___Def: Subset___: If $\forall x \in A \implies x \in B$, then we write $A \subseteq B$ (read as "$A$ is a ___subset___ of $B$").
 ___Def: Proper Subset___: If $\forall x \in A \implies (x \in B) \land (A \neq B)$, then we write $A \subset B$.
 $\quad$ Note: The Empty Set $\emptyset$ is a subset of all sets.

+<div style="page-break-after: always"></div>

 ### Set Operations
 Given two sets $A$ and $B$, we can define new sets by applying ___set operations___.